 Aims:Fun, entertainmentNumbers:min.
-10 participantsLength:30 - 45 minutesMaterials:Cards, two with "murderer" written on them that the two murderers are chosen.
+10 participantsLength:30 - 45 minutesMaterials:Cards, two with "murderer" written on them

+One player is the narrator.
+The others are the town inhabitants.
+The cards are distributed so that the two murderers are chosen.
 The nights belong to the murderers, the days to the townspeople.
 In the night everybody closes their eyes.
 On the first night, the two murderers open their eyes and agree on the order in which the other people are to be murdered.